richkcho/yep-coc/design.md

 See YCQueue in queue.rs for details.
 (TODO: add documentation with examples.)

 It will also have a disjoint metadata region, which can be kept separate from the data region.

+There is also an API to dynamically add and reclaim segments of memory from a in-use circular queue.